Veterinary Technician Schools in Kentucky

 Seeking out an AVMA-accredited program is crucial to qualify for professional credentialing in most states.
 Although the Kentucky Board of Veterinary Examiners—the predominant credentialing organization in the state—reserves the right to approve programs without AVMA accreditation, it is generally the exception rather than the rule.
 Therefore, KY vet techs are encouraged to seek out CVTEA-accredited programs.

-Luckily for residents of the Bluegrass State, there are currently three accredited programs.
+Luckily for residents of the Bluegrass State, there are currently four accredited programs.
 Typical admissions requirements include sending one’s official high school transcripts with proof of specific coursework (e.g., biology, chemistry, English, algebra); writing a personal statement; showing proof of health insurance and immunizations; and paying an application fee.
 For non-native speakers of English, submitting qualifying TOEFL scores may also be required.
 Some programs also ask for experience working with animals, letters of recommendation, or a candidate interview.

 Morehead State University